Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Stoic**

-    You have advantage on Constitution saving throws that you make to maintain your concentration on a spell when you take damage.
+    You have :d20-adv: **Advantage** on Constitution :d20-save: **Saving Throw**s that you make to maintain your concentration on a spell when you take damage.

 - **Reactive Spell**